janlee580/budget-tracker/README.md

 *   **Notifications:**
     *   Receive a notification whenever a new transaction is added.
     *   A dedicated notification center to view and manage past notifications.
+    *   An option to delete a specific notification.
+    *   Can mark a specific notification as read by tapping on it and can mark all as read by tapping check icon.
 *   **Responsive Design:**
     *   The user interface gracefully adapts to both standard phone screens and wider displays like tablets or phones in landscape mode.
 *   **Offline First:**